 Bora Bora or Maldives: A Taste of Island Life

 With both being tropical island paradises, expect an abundance of fruit, coconuts and fresh fish.
 Still, there are some local dishes which might surprise you!

 In Bora Bora, the food is mainly seafood based.
 Try raw fish with coconut milk.
 Usually, this is made from tuna or bonito fish.
 It is sliced into cubes and marinated in coconut milk, lemon juice, onion, cucumber, tomatoes, garlic and spring onion.

 With such a big Chinese-Polynesian population, there is a wonderful fusion of cuisines on French Polynesia.
 Chao men (fried noodles with vegetables, meat and shrimp), chicken with lemon sauce, chao chap (roasted duck), and mapo tofu are popular dishes on the islands.
 Raw fish is also very prominent in Chinese cooking on French Polynesia.

-Considering the first settlers to the Maldives came from India and Sri Lanka, a lot of the food here has an Indian twist.
+As the first settlers to the Maldives came from India and Sri Lanka, a lot of the food has an Indian twist.

 Curry is therefore one of the most popular dishes.
 We recommend trying Mas Riha.
 Made with freshly caught tuna, coconut, and a good number of chilies, this is a truly unique and delicious Maldivian dish.